904756/904756/README.md

 ### Hi there 👋

-I am an aspiring fullstack developer 👩‍💻
+I a junior fullstack developer 👩‍💻
 <!-- -->
 What gives me the greatest joy is learning new things everyday and seeing the results of my work 💙